JohnDorsey/PyCellEliminationRun/readme.md

       -give __getitem__ and __setitem__ no responsibilities to other methods in Spline.

       -rename most Spline methods to reflect whether or not they deal with a cache.

+    -add more customizable endpoint handling to Curves.Spline to prepare the CellElimRun block Codec for more use cases other than raw audio waves, especially compressing sorted data such as palettes, or reducing waste when compressing nearly-sorted data such as very small segments of audio.

+    -make CellElimRunCodecState unaware of how many dimensions the plaindata has.

+    -add image compression with a 3d spline.